Israel has recovered the final hostage remains from Gaza

 The Rafah border will not be opened by Israel to allow aid to directly enter from Egypt.
 People who enter and exit through that border will be permitted only by Israel after a vetting of names.
 International journalists are still barred from freely entering Gaza.

-Future steps of the ceasefire agreement include Hamas laying down its weapons and Israel withdrawing from Gaza — contentious points over which negotiations have not yet begun.
+Future steps of the ceasefire agreement include Hamas disarming and Israel withdrawing from Gaza — contentious points over which negotiations have not yet begun.

-Hamas officials have signaled an Israeli withdrawal from Gaza must happen in tandem with Hamas laying down its heavy weapons, such as rockets.
+Senior Hamas negotiator Basem Naim told NPR last month that Hamas would be willing to lay down its weapons on certain conditions including guarantees that Israel would not attack and of a political path to create a Palestinian state.

 Speaking Monday to Israel's legislature, Netanyahu insisted the next stage of the peace plan "is not reconstruction — the next stage is disarming Hamas and demilitarizing Gaza."